DistributedWeb/ddatabase-protocol/README.md

 #### `const bool = Protocol.isProtocolStream(stream)`

-Static method to check if an object is a hypercore protocol stream.
+Static method to check if an object is a ddatabase protocol stream.

 #### `const keyPair = Protocol.keyPair()`